openhouse/photo-filter/DEVELOPMENT_PLAN.md

 **Date:** January 12, 2025

+> **Status update (January 2025):** The time index feature has been retired from the application.
+The notes below are preserved for historical context should we revisit the idea in the future.

 **Overview:**
 We will implement a **time-based hierarchy** in the left nav, similar to how we list people or albums.
 The system will only show Year → Month → Week → Day nodes if photos exist for those nodes.
 Clicking them filters the photo grid accordingly.